Generic Name: carbidopa and levodopa (KAR-bi-DOE-pa & LEE-voe-DOE-pa)

 - Carefully follow the dosing schedule given to you by your health care provider.

 - Take carbidopa/levodopa on a regular schedule to get the most benefit from it.
 Taking carbidopa/levodopa at the same times each day will help you to remember to take it.

 - Continue to take carbidopa/levodopa even if you feel well.
 Do not miss any doses.

 - If you have been taking levodopa, do not start taking carbidopa/levodopa until at least 12 hours after your final dose of levodopa.

-- Do not suddenly stop taking carbidopa/levodopa without checking with your doctor.
+- Do not suddenly stop taking carbidopa/levodopa or lower your dose without checking with your doctor.
 Side effects may occur.
-They may include fever, stiff muscles, confusion, abnormal thinking, fast or irregular heartbeat, and sweating.
+Discuss any questions or concerns with your doctor.

 - If you miss a dose of carbidopa/levodopa, take it as soon as possible.
 If it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
 Do not take 2 doses at once.